-Prior to joining IMD, he was an Associate Professor of Strategic Management at Babson College and Babson School of Executive Education, based in Boston, MA.
+Before joining IMD in 2006, he was an Associate Professor of Strategic Management at Babson College and Babson School of Executive Education in Boston, Massachusetts.

 Build your smart roadmap for a sustainable business future

 This program provides you with a complete business transformation journey through the lens of sustainability.